 Throwing those things together is how this recipe happened, and it was so easy and tasty that I knew pretty much as soon as I mixed it all up that it was worth sharing.

 The recipe happens in about fifteen minutes if you happen to have the broccoli pre-roasted, the way I did.
 If you don’t, it’s still pretty fast: you can boil the noodles while the broccoli roasts, and the dressing for the salad is just a few ingredients, which are easy to whisk together.
 I haven’t had a chance to taste the leftovers yet, but I have a strong suspicion that I’ll be happy with them when I dig in at lunchtime tomorrow.
 This will be a good candidate for packable lunches, when the time comes for me to get into that habit again!

 Here’s the formula.

 Normally I’d have schemed about extra herbs or seasonings I could add to this dish, but the beauty of using so much kimchi is that it adds plenty of acidity, heat, garlic, and saltiness all on its own.
-Very little else is necessary once you’ve added it—so it’s a perfect shortcut for busy times.
-(There’s a kimchi fried rice in Power Plates that’s the same idea: my friend Ali shared it on her blog!)

 I’ll keep rolling with the punches over here, doing my best to throw together spontaneous meals that are this tasty along the way.
 And I’ll be back for the weekend recipe and reading roundup.
 Be well, and happy almost Friday.